tdda/tdda/doc/source/serialformat.md

 The extra value supported by `tdda.serial` is

-  - `QUOTE_ONLY_STRINGS`: Only string values are quoted: nulls and values of all non-string types are not quoted.
+  - `QUOTE_STRINGS_ONLY`: Only string values are quoted: nulls and values of all non-string types are not quoted.
 (This is essentially what JSON does, except that JSON has no date/datetime types, so those are usually stored as strings, and therefore quoted.)